Goopy saw the water rising

-The Goopy Ghost at Thanksgiving)
+(The Goopy Ghost at Thanksgiving)

 It's not necessary to become ghosts for unknown writers to rise like stars.
-Using ghosting ideas from the Goopy Ghost are sure to make ghostwriters proud and successful at ghostwriting.
+Useful ghosting ideas from the Goopy Ghost are sure to make ghostwriters proud and successful at ghostwriting.

-Ghosting ideas can help innovators rise like stars.
-It can be helpful for ground-breaking writers to turn written work into ghostwriting for someone celebrated to carry forward.
+Ghostwriting can help innovators rise like stars.
+It can be helpful for ground-breaking writers to turn written work into material for someone celebrated to carry forward.
 Ghostwriters receive immediate payment.

 Few book writers find paying readership.
 For crowds of creators, publishing means self-publishing or no publishing.
-The passion for one's own work quickly fades when little readership or income results.
+The passion for one's own work quickly fades when little readership and income result.

 Once a work is published, writers are authors by definition.
 They may feel otherwise.
-After paying to publish, they wait for unlikely royalties from speculative sales.
+After paying to publish, the wait for unlikely royalties from speculative sales is punishing.
 Earnings may not materialize.

 The future of digital components is uncertain.
-There is financial clout behind celebrities.
+Celebrities have financial clout.
 They can afford the latest technological innovations.
-They can hire experts for revolutionary advertising, apps and websites.
+They can hire experts to produce revolutionary advertising, apps and websites.

 Ghostwriting pays real money for book drafting.
 Payment for a complete manuscript ranges from $10,000 to $25,000, and up.
 Readers receive another opportunity to perpetuate their loyalties to their favorites.
 Everyone wins.

 New arrivals often find it hard to gain traction for unseasoned work.
 Selling scripted work to a celebrity may move visionary content forward.
-An existing franchise may be syndicated to the advantage of the many.
+An existing franchise may be syndicated for the advantage of the many.

-Successful ghostwriting ventures may send credit and additional income to the ghostwriters.
+Successful collaborative ventures may send credit and additional income to the ghostwriters.
 Percentages of a star's royalties beat disappointing income splits between amateurs in which revenues rarely meet costs.

 Co-writing may be the best opportunity to sell past, present and future content.
-It is easy for celebrities to build great fanfare for material.
-Rise like stars with their history, ranking and following.
+It is easy for celebrities to build great fanfare for content of any nature.
+Latching onto their history, ranking and following helps exit the fray.

-Claustrophobic isolation is not healthy.
-Innovative perspectives often thrive with collaboration.
+Claustrophobic lone-scripting isolation is harmful.
+Innovative perspectives thrive with collaboration.
 There is nothing ghastly about ghostwriting.
 It is not plagiarism.
-It is a legal, common and paying creative job.
+It is a legal, common and paying job.

 Many musicians adopt lyrics from other songwriters.
 It is efficient, cost-effective and profitable to buy outside insights.
 These are readily added to celebrated platforms.
-There is loyal relationship with the audience.
+There is a loyal relationship with the audience.